ErgoEtzy/rune-inscriptions/README.md

-The goal of this repository is simple:
+This project is for people who want a clean collection of rune inscription notes without needing a full database, app, or complicated setup.

+The goals are:

-\* collect runic inscriptions as individual Markdown notes
+\* to keep each inscription as its own Markdown note

-\* make them easy to browse, copy, download, and study

-\* keep the notes usable inside Obsidian
+\* to make the notes usable directly in Obsidian

+\* to make the collection easy to download from GitHub

-\* separate inscription notes from broader mythology, symbolism, or personal research notes
+\* to keep inscription notes separate from broader mythology or symbolism notes

-This is not meant to be a complete scholarly edition of all runic inscriptions.
-It is a practical study vault focused on the inscriptions themselves.
+\* to mark uncertainty clearly where readings or interpretations are debated

-\## Structure
+\## Repository Structure